Code-Institute-Submissions/Milestone2-AntwerpHotSpots/README.md

     * When the user clicks on a marker, they can also see the address of the place on the infoWindow.

 * As a First Time Visitor, I want to be able to filter the information most interesting to me.
-    * When a user clicks on a specific button, it will filter the markers based on the occasion type.
-For example, if a user is looking for places to go to alone - he/she clicks "Alone Again, Naturally" and is shown recommended locations perfect for going to alone.
+    * When a user clicks on a specific button, it will filter the map markers based on the occasion type.
+For example, if a user is looking for places to go to on their own - he/she clicks "Alone Again, Naturally" and is shown recommended locations perfect for going to alone.
     * If a user wants to see all locations again, they have the option to click "All Locations" and the map will be repopulated with all the markers.

 * As a First Time Visitor, I want to be able to visit their social media pages to determine how big a following the company has & how trusted it is.
+    * In the footer, social media icons lead to the company's social media pages, as well as Tripadvisor.

 ### B. Returning Visitor Goals

 * As a Returning Visitor, I want to be able to get a variety of options available for the occasion I select.
+    * Each occasion is linked to 5 different recommended locations.
+In total, the map is populated with 30 different spots, giving the user a lot of variety to choose from.

 * As a Returning Visitor, I want to find the best way to get in touch with the company with any questions or suggestions I may have.
+    * In the footer, the user can find the email address of the company to get in touch with suggestions or questions.

 ### C. Frequent Visitor Goals

 * As a Frequent Visitor, I want to check to see if there are any newly added recommended locations that I can check out.
+    * At this point the user is familiar with the layout of the website & can recognize new locations or occasions that have been added to the map.

 ### 3. Further Testing